MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/email-troubleshooting-guide.md

 > [!NOTE]
 > Currently, TLS 1.0 and Basic Authentication (no MFA) are required for Exchange and Workflow emailing in Dynamics GP.
 >
 > We are aware of the changes that are coming to the supportability of TLS 1.0 and Basic Authentication within our other Microsoft applications.
-TLS 1.2 and Multi-Factor >Authentication (MFA) functionality was included in the 18.3 update released.
-If you are still on an older version of Microsoft Dyanmics GP, you must enable TLS on your local >Exchange server.
-[TLS completely disabled in 2022](/exchange/clients-and-mobile-in-exchange-online/opt-in->exchange-online-endpoint-for-legacy-tls-using-smtp-auth)
+TLS 1.2 and Multi-Factor Authentication (MFA) functionality was included in the 18.3 update released.
+If you are still on an older version of Microsoft Dyanmics GP, you must enable TLS on your local Exchange server.
+For more information, see [TLS completely disabled in 2022](/exchange/clients-and-mobile-in-exchange-online/opt-in->exchange-online-endpoint-for-legacy-tls-using-smtp-auth).

 All email issues can be safely split up into three sets of issues: